mitchross/Java-kafka-streams-demo/README.md

 # Real-Time Product Analytics with Kafka Streams

-This project demonstrates how to build a real-time product analytics platform using Kafka Streams, solving common challenges in e-commerce analytics at scale.
+This project demonstrates how to build a real-time product analytics platform using Kafka Streams, solving common challenges in e-commerce analytics at scale..

 ## Documentation